Industrial Relations and Workplace Learning MSc

 There will be a start date in February, May and October each year with study commencing on the first day of each month.

-We are now accepting application for the 1 October 2013 start date.
-If you wish to apply, the deadline for us to receive your application with full supporting documents is Wednesday 4 September.
+We are now accepting applications for the Monday 3 February 2014 start date.
+If you wish to apply, the deadline for us to receive your application with full supporting documents is Monday 6 January 2014.
 Find out more information about how to apply.

-The deadline for registration is midnight UK time Monday 23 September.
+The deadline for registration is midnight UK time, Thursday 23 January 2014.

 - Possession of a first or second-class honours degree (or its equivalent) in a relevant field